Did you know that LivePerson has a Conversational AI forum for builders? Check it out!

-If you have a CMS with well-curated content that you want to leverage in bot conversations, you can add an external knowledge base.
+If you have a content management system (CMS) with well-curated content that you want to leverage in bot conversations, you can add an external knowledge base.
 This is one where the content is authored and managed entirely within the external CMS application.
 Integrating with your CMS lets your content creators use familiar tools and workflows to author and manage the content.
 You can integrate with any CMS that has the capability, i.e., an API connector.
-Notable examples include Salesforce and Zendesk.
+Notable examples include:

 Starting from scratch

-- In the Conversational AI dashboard, click KnowledgeAI.
+- Access the dashboard of Conversational AI applications.